 Note: Only messages that have been sent from OPERA can be displayed in the text area.
 The text area is not available for imported messages.
 To see these messages, highlight the message and select the Details button to display the email message in a new browser window.

 To attach an email attachment to a contact and its account, highlight the email in the upper grid so that its attachments are listed in the lower grid.
 Highlight the attachment you want to attach and select the lower grid Import button.

 The Contact Search screen appears.
-Search for and select the contact to which you wish to attach the email and select the OK button on the Contact Search screen.
+Search for and select the contact to attach the email to and select the OK button on the Contact Search screen.
 The selected attachment will be displayed in the contact's and the account's Attachments screen.

-To download an attachment and store it on your local drive or network location, highlight the attachment you wish to download in the lower grid.
+To download an attachment and store it on your local drive or network location, highlight the attachment to download in the lower grid.
 Select the Download button.
 The Download screen appears.

 Select the Open button to review the attachment.